Rosetta Project: Concept

 In a direct analogy to its namesake, the Rosetta spacecraft carried a micro-etched pure nickel prototype of the Rosetta disc donated by the Long Now Foundation.
 The disc was inscribed with 6,500 pages of language translations.
 The Rosetta spacecraft, with the Rosetta disc launched on 2 March 2004.
 On 6 August 2014, the spacecraft reached the comet 67P/Churyumov%E2%80%93Gerasimenko.
 On 30 September 2016, the Rosetta spacecraft ended its mission by hard-landing on the comet in its Ma'at region.
-The Rosetta disc, Rosetta spacecraft and comet are now all on a 6.44 yr orbit around the sun.
+The Rosetta disc, Rosetta spacecraft and comet are now all on a 6.44 year orbit around the Sun.

 A "Version 1.0" of the HD-Rosetta disc was completed on 3 November 2008.
 The disc contains over 13,000 pages of information using over 1,500 languages, which can be read after magnifying by 650 times with a microscope.

 In early 2017, the Rosetta Wearable Disk was released.
 It was developed using a similar manufacturing process as the first edition of the Rosetta Disk, the main difference being that the final archive is about 2 cm in diameter, thus enabling wearing as an ornament on the human body.
 One side has instructions in eight different languages and scripts (Bahasa Indonesia, English, Hindi, Mandarin, Modern Standard Arabic, Spanish, Swahili, and Russian), and the other an archive of over 1000 human languages assembled in 2016.
 By November 2017, the initial run of 100 disks had all been sold, but new releases are planned.